Conjugacy classes and centralisers in wreath products

 Wreath product constructions feature prominently in the theory of permutation groups, see for example \cites{Baddeley_Transitive_Simple, Kovacs} and references therein.
 A general approach to working with permutation groups is first to apply a reduction to primitive groups and subsequently to study primitive groups.
 Many problems for primitive groups are solved with the help of the O'Nan-Scott Theorem, see for example \cites{LPS, DM}, in which most classes are defined via wreath products.

-To our knowledge, Specht was the first to describe the conjugacy classes of the full monomial group $K\wrg \symg$ for a finite set $\Gamma$, see \cite[S\"atze II, III, IV]{Specht}.
+To our knowledge, Specht was the first to describe the conjugacy classes of the full monomial group, namely $K\wrg \symg$ for a finite set $\Gamma$, see \cite[S\"atze II, III, IV]{Specht}.
 Specht and Ore define a wreath cycle decomposition for elements of full monomial groups in analogy to the disjoint cycle decomposition of elements of the symmetric group.
 Moreover, Ore gives criteria when two elements are conjugate in the group and determines the centraliser of an element, see \cite[Theorem 8]{Ore}.\\ In order to make Specht's and Ore's theory more widely known, we have decided to restate their results in the modern language of wreath products.
 Moreover, we have extended the results to the more general setting of arbitrary wreath products $K\wr_\Gamma H$.
-We no longer require $H$ to be the full symmetric group on $\Gamma$, however, we assume that $H$ acts faithfully on $\Gamma$.\\ We describe the wreath cycle decomposition and define a \emph{territory decomposition} for an element of $K\wrg H$, see Definition \ref{def:territory_decomposition}, which generalises the \emph{type} of a wreath product element defined by Specht \cite[(8b)]{Specht}.
-Viewing elements in wreath products in a disjoint wreath cycle decomposition quickly becomes very intuitive and highlights a lot of the underlying structure.
-For example, it is just as easy to read off the order of an element in disjoint cycle decomposition in a wreath product as it is to read off the order of an element from its disjoint cycle decomposition in the symmetric group.
-Additionally, it is a very efficient way of representing elements on a computer.
+We no longer require $H$ to be the full symmetric group on $\Gamma$, however, we assume that $H$ acts faithfully on $\Gamma$.
+For a detailed description of the groups we investigate, see Hypothesis \ref{setting}.\\ We describe the wreath cycle decomposition and define a \emph{territory decomposition} for an element of $K\wrg H$, see Definition \ref{def:territory_decomposition}, which generalises the \emph{type} of a wreath product element defined by Specht \cite[(8b)]{Specht}.
+Viewing elements in wreath products in a disjoint wreath cycle decomposition quickly becomes very intuitive and highlights much of the underlying structure.
+For example, it is just as easy to read off the order of an element in disjoint wreath cycle decomposition in a wreath product as it is to read off the order of an element from its disjoint cycle decomposition in the symmetric group.
+Additionally, it is a very efficient way of representing elements of wreath products on a computer.